Mackbellemore/soen-390/docs/testing_plan.md

 ## -- UI Testing --

-Moving forward we plan on implement different forms of tests for our UI.
+Moving forward we plan on implementing different forms of tests for our UI.

 ### Libraries